 The process of this soup is to first cook the leeks and bacon together.
 Once these are nicely cooked, I add chicken stock, and potatoes, and cook until the potatoes are tender.
 I then remove some of the cooking liquid, and add heavy cream.
 This makes a very flavorful soup.
 Since the soup has heavy cream it will re-heat well.
 I topped my soup with some fresh chives but you could top your soup with croutons, bacon, cheese, and sour cream.

-- 4 ounces of bacon, sliced into 1/2 inch pieces
+- 4 ounces bacon sliced into 1/2 inch pieces

-- 2 1/2 pounds of potatoes - peeled and cut into small pieces
+- 2 1/2 pounds potatoes washed, peeled, and cut into chunks

 - 24 ounces chicken stock